uva-cs/pdr/labs/lab08-64bit/index.md

 In-lab
 ------

-Come to lab with a functioning version of the pre-lab, and be prepared to demonstrate that you understand how to build and run the pre-lab programs.
-If you are unsure about any part of the pre-lab, talk to a TA.
-You should be able to explain and write recursive functions in assembly for the exams in this course, so make sure that you understand how to implement the pre-lab program.
+#### Before You Start
+- Make sure you understand your pre-lab code.
+    - Ask a TA if you have any questions.
+    - Make sure you understand how to write recursive functions in assembly, as you'll be required to do so on the exam.

-Before starting the in-lab, make sure you read and understand the book chapters on the C calling convention.
+- Read and understand the C calling convention.

 For the in-lab, you will be implementing merge sort in x86 assembly.
 We have provided the helper function `merge` in mergeSort.s.
 Note: `merge` makes use of two caller-saved registers, r10 and r11. **Remember to save and restore these registers** before and after calling `merge`.

 Download [mergeSort.s](mergeSort.s.html) ([src](mergeSort.s)), as well as [testMergeSort.cpp](testMergeSort.cpp.html) ([src](testMergeSort.cpp)), which you will use to test your code.
 Make sure you do not alter testMergeSort.cpp, as you must include the original file in your submission.
 You will need to create a Makefile for the in-lab.
 To do so, you can copy the pre-lab Makefile and set `OFILES=mergeSort.o testMergeSort.o`.